-Unfortunately, due to mass conversion to agricultural land, unsustainable agricultural and grazing practices, climate change, desertification, and other hazards, grasslands are some of the most-threatened ecosystems on Earth.
-In fact, half of global grasslands have been degraded by human activities and climate change, drastically reducing their capacity to provide climate, ecosystem, and social benefits.
+Unfortunately, due to mass conversion to agricultural land, unsustainable agricultural and grazing practices, desertification, and other hazards, grasslands are some of the most-threatened ecosystems on Earth.
+In fact, half of global grasslands have been degraded, drastically reducing their capacity to provide climate, ecosystem, and social benefits.